lmullen/lincolnmullen.com/content/courses/capitalism.2020/index.md

 Suggested readings:

--   Cantwell, Carter, and Drake, eds., *The Pew and the Picket Line*
+-   Cantwell, Carter, and Drake, eds., *The Pew and the Picket Line*.
--   Phillips, *A Kingdom on Earth*
+-   Fones-Wolf, *Trade Union Gospel*.
--   Luker, *The Social Gospel in Black and White*
+-   Roll, *Spirit of Rebellion*.
--   Bourgeois, *All Things Human*
+-   Phillips, *A Kingdom on Earth*.
--   Piehl, *Breaking Bread*
+-   Luker, *The Social Gospel in Black and White*.
--   Fones-Wolf, *Trade Union Gospel*
+-   Bourgeois, *All Things Human*.
--   Roll, *Spirit of Rebellion*
+-   Piehl, *Breaking Bread*.
--   Miller, *God at Work*
+-   Miller, *God at Work*.

 ### November 2 (Week 10): Recessions